ianballard/serverless-ephemeral-env-starter/README.md

         to have this registered with a domain registrar like ([route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html)).
         - run `cdk diff -c domain=<your website domain>`
-        - run `cdk deploy -c domain=<your website domain>`
+        - run `cdk deploy -c domain=<your website domain> --all`
     - If you do not have a registered domain or do not wish to deploy to cloudfront (this will only use [s3 site hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html))
-        - run `cdk diff -c domain=<your website domain> excludeCDN=true`
+        - run `cdk diff -c domain=<your website domain> -c excludeCDN=true`
-        - run `cdk deploy -c domain=<your website domain> excludeCDN=true`
+        - run `cdk deploy -c domain=<your website domain> -c excludeCDN=true --all`
-6. Update your Repository secrets
+5. Update your Repository secrets
     Navigate to your repo on github and select Settings > Secrets > New repository secret
     - AWS_ACCESS_KEY_ID - your aws account access key id
     - AWS_SECRET_ACCESS_KEY - your secret access key
     - DOMAIN_NAME - your website name
-    - BASE_STACK_NAME - from step 4. this is used for creating the
+    - BASE_STACK_NAME - your website name but replace all '.' with '-'
     [cloud formation stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) that will
     allow us to easily build, update, and destroy ephemeral environments.
     - SAM_BUCKET - the bucket aws sam will upload its templates to
         - If this is your first time using sam, you will need to [create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) first
+        - Edit the bucket policy.
+Go to the bucket > Permissions > Bucket Policy > Edit:
+        `
+        {
+            "Version": "2008-10-17",
+            "Statement": [
+                {
+                    "Effect": "Allow",
+                    "Principal": {
+                        "Service": "serverlessrepo.amazonaws.com"
+                    },
+                    "Action": "s3:GetObject",
+                    "Resource": "<your new bucket arn>/*"
+                }
+            ]
+        }
+        `
     - EXCLUDE_EPHEMERAL_CDN - set this to true if you do not want to deploy your site to cloud front.
     Otherwise, do not add it to the secrets.
         - **Note**  deploying to cloudfront has many dependencies that require validation and can increase deployment times to upwards of 30 minutes, and in some cases can cause timeouts.
-7. Build and deploy your main backend (master)
+6. Build and deploy your main backend (master)
     - Check out master locally
     - Navigate to ./backend/app
     - On line 17, change "hello world" to any message you want
     - Push this change to the remote master branch.
 This will kick off the Main CI/CD github action.
         - You can view the status of your action in your project repo and select the Actions tab.
     - After this completes your "prod" environment is up and running.
-8. Create a feature branch off of master.
+7. Create a feature branch off of master.
 You can use gitflow naming conventions or just any old name you want.
     - Navigate to ./backend/app
     - Once again, on line 17, change the message.
     - Push this change to the remote feature branch.